amulet1989/Microservices-architecture-using-Docker-for-Image-classification-with-CNN/README.md

 - VS Code or any other IDE of your preference
 - Optional: Linux subsystem for Windows (WSL2)

-Please make sure to carefully read the `ASSIGNMENT.md` file which contains detailed instructions about the code you have to complete to make the project run correctly.
+Please make sure to carefully read the `ASSIGNMENT.md` file which contains detailed instructions about the code we had completed.

 The technologies involved are:
 - Python is the main programming language